EdDataScienceEES/tutorial-jackegriffin/index.md

 #### 3(d).
 The tilde-dot shorthand for functions and tidying

-To make the code more concise you can use the tilde-dot shorthand for anonymous functions.
-In 'R', an anonymous function is a function that is created on the fly without being given a name.
-Instead of defining it separately and assigning it to a variable, you define it directly in the code where it's needed.
-This is particularly useful in `purrr` when you need to apply a quick custom operation inside a map function.
+To make the code more concise, you can use the tilde-dot shorthand for anonymous functions in `R`.
+An anonymous function is one that is created directly within the code, without needing to assign it a name.
+This is especially useful in `purrr` when you need to perform a quick operation within a map function.

-Unlike normal function arguments that can by be anything you like, the tilde-dot function argument is always `.x`.
-Thus, instead of defining the `addTen()` function separately, we could use the tilde-dot shorthand..
+Instead of creating a function like `addTen()` and defining it separately, you can directly use the tilde-dot shorthand.
+In this shorthand, the argument is always `.x`, which refers to the input element being processed.
+This allows for a more streamlined and compact approach to defining functions on the fly.
 ```
 map_dbl(c(1, 4, 7), ~{.x + 10})
 ```

-For the next section of this tutorial we will use the LPI birds dataset from the Living Planet Index.
-This can be accessed through the <a href="https://github.com/EdDataScienceEES/tutorial-jackegriffin.git">GitHub repository</a>.
+In the next section of this tutorial, we will be working with the LPI birds dataset from the Living Planet Index, which is available through the <a href="https://github.com/EdDataScienceEES/tutorial-jackegriffin.git">GitHub repository</a>.

-For this task, some functions will first be demonstrated using a simple, non-consequantial numeric example just to get a feel for what is going on.
-Then, the functions will be demonstrated using a more complex practical example based on the LPI dataset.
+To start, we will introduce some functions using a simple, non-consequential numeric example.
+This will help you get a feel for the mechanics of these functions.
+Afterward, we'll move on to more complex practical examples using the LPI dataset, so you can see how the techniques apply to real-world data.
 So:
 ```
 # Import data